multi-build/multibuild/README.rst

   Optionally you can specify a different location for ``config.sh`` file with the ``$CONFIG_PATH`` environment variable.

+* Optionally, create an ``env_vars.sh`` file to set defaults for any build environment variables used in ``library_builders.sh``.
+In Linux, they cannot be just set in the global environment because the build runs in Docker, so only the variables explicitly passed to ``docker run`` are propagated.

+  Likewise, you can specify a different location for the file by setting the the ``$ENV_VARS_PATH`` environment variable.

 * Make sure your project is set up to build on travis-ci, and you should now be ready (to begin the long slow debugging process, probably).